rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

   `CKM_SHA256` mechanisms which can be passed to the `C_DecryptInit` function exposed by PKCS#11.

-In order to collaboratively generate and share the `Identity` and `Recipient` keys, all auth servers must create a watcher for `Put` events against the `RecordingEncryption` resource.
+In order to collaboratively generate and share the REK pair, all auth servers must create a watcher for `Put` events against the `recording_encryption` resource.
 Modifications to this resource will signal existing auth servers to investigate whether or not there is work that needs to be done.
-For example, when adding a new auth server to an environment, it will find that there is already an `X25519` keypair configured.
-It will check if any active keys are accessible (detailed in the next paragraph) and, in the case that there are none, generate a new `RSA` wrapping keypair.
-The new keypair will be added as an entry to the list of active keys but without a wrapped `Identity`.
-Any other auth server with an active key can inspect the new entry, unwrap their own copy of the `Identity`, and wrap it again using software OAEP encryption with the entry's public `RSA` key.
-The re-wrapped `Identity` is then saved as the wrapped key for the new entry and the newly added auth server will be able to decrypt sessions.
+For example, when adding a new auth server to an environment, it will find that there is already a REK pair configured.
+It will check if any active keys are accessible (detailed below) and, in the case that there are none, and add an unfulfilled key to the active key list.
+An unfulfilled key is a keystore generated KEK without an associated REK.
+Any other auth server with an active wrapped key can inspect the unfulfilled key, unwrap their own copy of the REK private key, and software OAEP encrypt it using the REK public key provided by the unfulfilled key.
+The wrapped REK pair is then saved to the unfulfilled key and the auth server will be able to decrypt session recordings.

 Each time there is a change to the active keys, the set of public keys will also be assigned to `session_recording_config.status.encryption_keys` to be